ihmeuw/vivarium/docs/source/concepts/crn.rst

 Here is where the **randomness index** we touched on earlier becomes key.

-Let's say sim A is baseline and sim B is counterfactual.
-Our intervention means that fertility rates are twice as high in sim B than sim A. We initialize both simulations to start with a population of 300 people.
-In sim A, let's say it takes us 2 years to get to 500 people - that is, John will be born two years after the beginning of the simulation.
-But in sim B, the 500th person born will be born after 1 year.
+Let's say simulation A is baseline and simulation B is counterfactual.
+Our intervention means that fertility rates are twice as high in simulation B than simulation A. We initialize both simulations to start with a population of 300 people.
+In simulation A, let's say it takes us 2 years to get to 500 people - that is, John will be born two years after the beginning of the simulation.
+But in simulation B, the 500th person born will be born after 1 year.
 If we say that entrance time identifies simulants, that person is not John.
 John is the simulant who enters the simulation two years after the beginning of the simulation.
 In the counterfactual, that's probably more like the 1000th person.

 Let's see what this looks like.
 In the image below, the black line on the left is the simulation index (i.e., the state table index) in the intervention